Frequently Asked Questions

 • $80 Application Fee or Fee Waiver.
 To request a fee waiver, follow the instructions on the application.

 • Cornell College of Engineering Supplemental Essay.
 This writing component is essential to your application.
 We want you to express your interest in engineering and Cornell Engineering specifically.
-All engineering applicants are required to write two supplemental essays.
-Essay 1 is required of all applicants.
-For Essay 2, you must choose between Question A and Question B.
+All engineering applicants are required to write two long essays and four short essays.

 • Two (2) Teacher Recommendations.
-At least one of the two teacher recommendations must be from a math teacher.
-You are strongly encouraged to submit a math teacher recommendation from a pre-calculus or calculus teacher who has taught you in grade 11 or 12 (or equivalent years).
+We require at least one recommendation be from a math, science or computer science teacher.
 The second recommendation may be from a teacher instructing a subject of your choice.
 If you are an international or ESL student, we strongly encourage that the second recommendation be from a teacher who can directly address your English proficiency.
 We suggest giving your teachers at least one month to write the letters, and be sure they know you and your work well.

 • Secondary School Reports.
 This includes your guidance counselor recommendation, school profile, and official transcript.
 These items are submitted by your guidance counselor.